 Banks are subject to inspection by the regulatory authorities listed in Section II.
 Official inspections may take various forms.
 Banks are requested and required by various statutes to submit, at regular intervals, specific financial and other reports, which are then analysed by the regulatory authorities with a view to identifying undesirable developments, such as potential default trends.

 In addition, banks are subjected to on-site inspections, in which the authorities undertake a type of external audit of the bank, but with specific reference to the prudential and conduct-of-business requirements.
 Regulatory bodies may also conduct inspections when complaints are received by the public.
-Informally, supervisors may also engage in presentations to and meetings with any bank's board of directors (board).
+Informally, supervisors may also engage in presentations to and meetings with any bank's board of directors (the board).

 ii Management of banks

 The board of a bank is ultimately responsible for ensuring that an adequate and effective process of corporate governance, which is consistent with the nature, complexity and risk inherent in the bank's on-balance sheet and off-balance sheet activities, and which responds to changes in the bank's environment and conditions, is established and maintained.8

 The process of corporate governance includes the maintenance of effective risk and capital management by a bank.9 The overall effectiveness of the processes relating to, inter alia, corporate governance, internal controls, risk management, capital management and capital adequacy must be continually monitored by the bank's board.10 The board of a bank, or a committee appointed by the board for that purpose, must at least once a year assess and document whether the processes relating to corporate governance, internal controls, risk management, capital management and capital adequacy implemented by the bank successfully achieve the objectives specified by the board; and at the request of the Registrar, provide the Registrar with a copy of the report compiled by the board or committee in respect of the adequacy of the processes relating to corporate governance, risk management, capital management and capital adequacy.11